 At our Family Birth Center, our physicians, certified nurse midwives, doulas and specially designed labor suites create an environment where women with low-risk pregnancies can have the best delivery experience possible.

 We are the only hospital in the region that offers a Low-Intervention Birth Program, where staff members are focused on making non-medicated deliveries possible.
 This program offers prenatal care and education, labor and delivery, as well as postpartum care with a low level of medical intervention.
 All MU Health Care obstetricians can provide low-intervention care.

-Women’s and Children’s Hospital has a written breastfeeding policy and encourages breastfeeding whenever possible.
+MU Health Care has a written breastfeeding policy and encourages breastfeeding whenever possible.
 We offer lactation consultant services and train all health care staff in the skills necessary to help new mothers be successful if they choose to breastfeed.
 Mothers who choose not to breastfeed are also supported in their decision.

 If your baby requires special medical attention after birth, he or she will receive treatment in our state-of-the-art neonatal intensive care unit, or NICU, staffed by a team of specially trained nurses, physicians, respiratory care practitioners, advanced practice nurses, social workers and pharmacists.

 Each year, our neonatal transport team helps hundreds of babies from other health care facilities get to the care they need at our NICU.
 The transport team consists of specially trained nurses and respiratory care practitioners whose main focus is transporting babies who weigh less than 15 pounds.